 Divorce and Family Law

-The Divorce lawyers at Bruning & Associates, P.C. are dedicated to providing the highest quality of legal services to our clients.
-Our talented attorneys are well known for zealously protecting the rights of our clients whether the Divorce case is resolved by settlement and negotiation, or at trial.
-A Divorce case is a serious law suit, and important rights may be lost unless you hire a trained lawyer very early in the process.
-The skilled Divorce lawyers at Bruning & Associates, P.C. have substantial education, training, experience, and expertise to handle your divorce case.
+The divorce lawyers at Bruning & Associates, P.C. are dedicated to providing the highest quality of legal services to our clients.
+Our talented attorneys are well known for zealously protecting the rights of our clients whether the divorce case is resolved by settlement and negotiation, or at trial.
+A divorce case is a serious lawsuit, and important rights may be lost unless you hire a trained lawyer very early in the process.
+The skilled divorce lawyers at Bruning & Associates, P.C. have substantial education, training, experience, and expertise to handle your divorce case.

 Interim Attorney Fees

 - The spendable cash, bank accounts, and/or credit available to the spouse seeking attorney’s fees;

 - The amount that the spouse seeking the attorney’s fees has paid to his or her attorney;

 - The cash, bank accounts, and/or credit available to the spouse from whom the attorney’s fees are sought; and,

 - The amount paid to the attorney of the spouse from whom the attorney’s fees are sought.